Choco31415/JavaMediawikiBot/README.md

 ### GUI

-JavaMediawikiBot comes with a optional, built in GUI.
+JavaMediawikiBot comes with an optional GUI.
 To display it, run the following command:

 ```
-bot.displayGUI(); # TODO Update
+bot.displayGUI();
 ```

 A screenshot of the GUI is below.